 2. Show off your sense of humor.

 Colleges want to get a better idea of who you are as a person.
 They also want you to showcase your strengths.
-If you’ve got a great sense of humor, we can think of no better tactic than to incorporate both of these things into your essay by being funny.
+If you’ve got a great sense of humor, we can think of no better tactic than to incorporate both of these things when writing a college admission essay.

 This being a relatively formal piece of writing, make sure your humor is appropriate and, well, funny.
 The best way to do this?
 Enlist a few sets of eyes.
 “If you’re afraid your humor will fall flat, have multiple people read your essay or personal statement.
 Watch their reactions and tweak your writing based on the positivity of the reactions. [...]
 Sometimes written humor doesn’t have the same effect as spoken humor. [...]
 Make sure you’re completely confident before you submit your application,” recommends Her Campus.